php-dev-br/laravel-doc-pt-br/middleware.md

     use Closure;

-    class TerminatingMiddleware
+    class StartSession
     {
-        /**
-         * Handle an incoming request.
-         *
-         * @param  \Illuminate\Http\Request  $request
-         * @param  \Closure  $next
-         * @return mixed
-         */
         public function handle($request, Closure $next)
         {
             return $next($request);
         }

-        /**
-         * Handle tasks after the response has been sent to the browser.
-         *
-         * @param  \Illuminate\Http\Request  $request
-         * @param  \Illuminate\Http\Response  $response
-         * @return void
-         */
         public function terminate($request, $response)
         {
-            // ...
+            // Store the session data...
         }
     }

 The `terminate` method should receive both the request and the response.
-Once you have defined a terminable middleware, you should add it to the list of routes or global middleware in the `app/Http/Kernel.php` file.
+Once you have defined a terminable middleware, you should add it to the list of route or global middleware in the `app/Http/Kernel.php` file.

 When calling the `terminate` method on your middleware, Laravel will resolve a fresh instance of the middleware from the [service container](container.md).
 If you would like to use the same middleware instance when the `handle` and `terminate` methods are called, register the middleware with the container using the container's `singleton` method.
-Typically this should be done in the `register` method of your `AppServiceProvider`:
+Typically this should be done in the `register` method of your `AppServiceProvider.php`:

-    use App\Http\Middleware\TerminatingMiddleware;
+    use App\Http\Middleware\TerminableMiddleware;

     /**
      * Register any application services.